alvaroaltvis/DeepSoRo_SoftFinger/CAD_soft_robot/Readme.md

 # Molds
-The inside and outside molds are used to create the main body of the soft finger.
+The inside and outside molds are used to create the main body of the soft finger, they are created with Grey Pro from Formlabs3 3D printer.
+Use the recomended wash time and casting time.
 The soft finger is made with ecoFlex 0030.

 # Base and Caps
-The base and the caps are printed with Flexible 80 from Formlabs 3D printers
+The base and the caps are printed with Flexible 80 from Formlabs 3D printers.
+Use the recomended wash and cast techniques.

 # Exoskeleton
 The exoskeleton is made with Grey Pro and Tough 1500 from the Formlabs 3D printers.
 The Grey Pro provides more elasticity, while the Tough provides durability.
+When printing the exoskeleton, make sure theat it is facing upwards, meaning that the flat top of the exoskeleton is in direct contact with the tray.
+Also make sure there aren't any inner supports as that will make it difficult to remove.
+Let in the bath for 15 minutes and then remove support.
+NEVER CAST, it makes it to fragile.

 # Making soft Finger